reestear/SUDOKU-Game/README.md

 -- Choose between 3 different Levels (EASY/MEDIUM/HARD)
--- Move between different Cells and Again/Solution Buttons with W/A/S/D -- In order to put the numbers, just press 1-9 on Cells that can be modified (Non-changable Cells are colored in Red) -- In order to click on buttons Again/Solution, just navigate to them and press ENTER -- In order to quit the Program, press Q
+-- Move between different Cells and Again/Solution Buttons with W/A/S/D -- In order to put the numbers, just press 1-9 on Cells that can be modified (Non-changable Cells are colored in Red) -- In order to click on buttons Again/Solution, just navigate to them using W/A/S/D buttons and press ENTER -- In order to quit the Program, press Q